PowerShift Publications 2018-2011

 Authors: Peter Fuchs and Lutz Weischer

-Summary: This article critically discusses the planned TTIP agreement, in particular the impact on environmental and consumer protection standards as well as democratic decision-making.
+Summary: This paper critically discusses the planned TTIP agreement, in particular the impact on environmental and consumer protection standards as well as democratic decision-making.
 The authors warn against undermining European standards and call for transparent and participatory negotiation.

 International investment policy and sustainable development